 Bivvies come in a variety of styles.
 Some are very light (3-5 oz.) and are designed for hikers, because they are easy to pack and carry.
 Others are sturdier, such as the 9 oz. thermal bivvy, which can be used in a greater number of emergency situations but are a little more awkward to carry around.
 They are best used in camping and survival packs, or in place of a sleeping bag in the summer.

-Some bivvies have side venting to allow you to let air in, which cuts down on condensation build-up inside the sack, very important in cold-weather situations where getting wet can be dangerous.
+Some bivvies cut down on condensation build-up inside the sack, which is very important in cold-weather situations where getting wet can lead to hypothermia.

-The really nice thing about emergency bivvies is that they can be a regular part of your camping gear and yet double as an emergency shelter should the need arise.
+Make emergency bivvies a regular part of your camping gear.
+It doubles as an emergency shelter should the need arise.
 They’re affordable, too–running anywhere from fifteen dollars upwards of eighty dollars, depending on the features and durability of the bivvy.